What this talk is about Incremental

 command = "cowsay" if options[:strings] && options[:strings][:eyes] command << " -e '#{options[:strings][:eyes]}'" end

-and friends
+try() and friends Incremental

 @post.try(:comments).first.try(:author).try(:email)